greg-raven/grus/_posts/2025-10-13-fix-and-pass-hr-38.md

 - Simple mistakes could lead to arrest, prison time, and lifelong loss of rights.

-- Americans would need 51 different licenses to exercise 1 right.
+- Americans would need 51 different licenses to exercise one right.

 - Gun owners would not be able to lawfully carry throughout the United States without massive risk and insane costs.

-## There are 3 most major problems with H.R.
+## There are the three most major problems with H.R.
 38 that must be fixed

 ### Problem # 1 --- Forgot your wallet?
-Go to jail.
+Go to jail

 - **Flaw:** H.R.
 38 requires a person to carry a government-issued photo ID and carry license at all times when they are armed.
 Just forgetting your wallet or purse could lead to serious, life-altering criminal charges, prosecution, and potentially even a lifetime loss of rights.

 - **FPC fix:** Ensure peaceable people aren't jailed for honest mistakes

-### Problem # 2 --- Legal traps everywhere.
+### Problem # 2 --- Legal traps everywhere

 - **Flaw:** H.R.
 38 allows states and local governments to ban carry on all public property, defeating the very point of the bill and setting a legal trap for gun owners in these unmarked "gun-free" zones.

 - **FPC fix:** Guarantee carry rights in non-secured public places nationwide.

-### Problem # 3 --- The felony under your floormat.
+### Problem # 3 --- The felony under your floor mat

 - **Flaw:** H.R.
 38 only protects one handgun, one magazine, and only the ammunition loaded into them.
 Extra magazines or ammunition, a back-up firearm, or even a single loose round in a purse or under a floormat wouldn't be covered—putting gun owners at risk of arrest and prosecution.